 The Mustang is a unique character-driven film that is headlined by a jaw-dropping performance by Matthias Schoenaerts.

-Matthias Schoenaert plays a convict named Roman, a man who was put behind bars for a violent crime and has little control over his anger management issues.
-He is selected to participate in a rehabilitation program that uses inmates to train untamed mustangs, just outside the prison walls, as they practice anger management techniques instead of physically breaking the animals in.
+Matthias Schoenaert plays a convict named Roman, a man who was put behind bars for a violent crime and had little control over his anger management issues.
+He is selected to participate in a rehabilitation program that uses inmates to train untamed mustangs just outside the prison walls to practice anger management techniques instead of physically breaking the animals in.

-Matthias Schoenaerts has the innate chameleon-like ability to disappear into several character types and can be placed in almost any film genre (so much so, half the time everyone confuses Schoenaerts for Garrett Hedlund).
-He continues his strong and varied filmography with a performance that is broodingly stoic one minute, then a live-wired one the next.
+Matthias Schoenaerts has the innate chameleon-like ability to disappear into several character types and can be placed in almost any film genre (so much so, half the time, everyone confuses Schoenaerts for Garrett Hedlund).
+He continues his strong and varied filmography with a broodingly stoic performance one minute, then a live-wired one the next.
 His ability to display a believable flip-of-a-switch rage is hair-raising.
-The scene, though, with his daughter, where he seeks attempts to clean the slate by unburdening his thoughts, is a revelation and brings his character full-circle.
+The scene, though, with his daughter, where he attempts to clean the slate by unburdening his thoughts, is a revelation and brings his character full circle.

-The Mustang was directed by Laure de Clermont-Tonnerre, a French actress who has directed a handful of episodes of television and, most notably, the short film Rabbit.
-Her film is a character study and a very good one at that.
+The Mustang was directed by Laure de Clermont-Tonnerre, a French actress who has directed a handful of television episodes and, most notably, the short film Rabbit.
+Her film is a character study and a perfect one at that.
 The only issue her film has is that you are never fully immersed and transported into a full-fledged world, but instead, you are offered just a mere glimpse of a program that is used as a backdrop to show Roman’s redemption.

 Clermont-Tonnerre’s film is a thoughtful and intimate drama that builds a slow burn throughout its 96-minutes.
-It may not be a totally immersive experience, but it is a unique one that offers a character-driven film that is headlined by a jaw-dropping performance by Matthias Schoenaerts.
+It may not be a totally immersive experience, but it is a unique one that offers a character-driven film that a jaw-dropping performance by Matthias Schoenaerts headline.
 The film is well worth your money, if not your time.